What A Voice Actor Needs to Learn

 Talent aside, you must add an engaging energy to a room with your personality and charm.
 This is often as much a reason to cast you or bring you back as your read.
 It is part of what inspires confidence in those who cast and create.

 How to get this?
 Work with other performers, improv, stand up, stage experience.
-Lots of time in front of a live audience.
+Lots of time in front of a live audience or in a live performance situation.

 8. A confident grasp of story telling in its many popular commercial forms: commercials, plays, television, film, literature will always serve you well.